 In 1998, he opened a drug and alcohol rehab center in Antigua called Crossroads.
 Clapton always loved the island, and thought its serenity and isolation were a perfect place for a treatment program.

-He dated Sheryl Crow.
-He was inspiration for her song "My Favorite Mistake."
+He dated Sheryl Crow for about six months and was rumored to be inspiration for her song "My Favorite Mistake

 Clapton has always had a very laid-back style when performing live.
 He did not want to look foolish jumping around the stage when he got older.